JPHHacks/Serverless-Cloud-Resume/README.md

    `git push origin main`

-   This will trigger the GitHub Actions workflow for deployment
+   This will trigger the GitHub Actions workflow for deployment.

 ## Website Deployment